WestDRI/visualizethis/content/submission.md

 <!-- As the whole competition runs online this year, there will be no physical prizes. -->

-We will send certificates to the top three submissions, and we will publish top submissions on this website.
-Winning participants will be also invited to present in our webinar in January 2024.
+We will send certificates to the top three submissions and publish top submissions on this website.
+Winning participants will also be invited to present in our webinar series in January 2024.

 # Judges